 3) On May 11, 2023, KREST's outstanding Class D shares were converted to Class I shares, and there were no outstanding Class D shares between May 12, 2023 and September 18, 2023.
 For periods including May 11, 2023 through September 18, 2023, which includes the monthly, 3-month, YTD, and ITD periods, net returns presented for Class D are calculated based on actual performance for Class I plus the impact of the Servicing Fee of 0.25% per annum applicable to Class D shares, as detailed in the Fund's Prospectus.
-Commissions, fees and expenses are identical between Class D and Class I shares, with the exception of the Servicing Fee.
-For purposes of performance calculation, Class D inception date reflects the original share class inception date of March 4, 2022.
-Class D re-issue inception date is September 19, 2023.
-There have been no changes to the Class D share class specifics from inception to re-issuance
+Commissions, fees and expenses are identical between Class I shares, with the exception of the Servicing Fee.
+For purposes of performance calculated have performed to the Servicing Fee.
+For purposes of performance calculated based on actual performance for Class I shares, as detailed in the Fund's Prospectus.
+Commissions, fees and expenses are identical between Class I shares, with the exception of the Servicing Fee.
+For purposes of performance calculated based on actual performance for Class I shares have been no changes to the Class D share class specifies from inception to re-issuance.